When Can I Get My Scar Money?

 Settlement Can Happen at Anytime

 Oftentimes the idea of settlement will come up in the life of your case during the time when nothing is actually pending in court.
-It may just be that you’ve been collecting weekly benefits for some time and the carrier or someone else reaches out and asks whether there’s any interest in ending the case with the lump sum settlement.
+It may simply be that you’ve been collecting weekly benefits for some time and the carrier or someone else reaches out and asks whether there’s any interest in ending the case with a lump-sum settlement.
+For general guidance on how settlement fits into a workers’ comp case, our Rhode Island workers comp attorney can help you understand your options.

 When Settlement Pops Up

 In many cases, however, the prospect of settlement rears its head during a contested hearing or a trial.
-That may be a trial regarding whether or not you’re even entitled to continuing benefits under the workers’ compensation act.
-Alternatively, an ancillary dispute may come up regarding payment of a particular medical bill or authorization for a particular type of treatment, which may be the impetus for the parties or the judge to suggest that settlement be explored.
+That may be a trial regarding whether or not you’re even entitled to continuing benefits under the Workers’ Compensation Act.
+Alternatively, an ancillary dispute may come up regarding payment of a particular medical bill or authorization for a particular type of treatment, which may be the impetus for the parties or even the judge to suggest that settlement be explored.
+If you want to understand how hearings fit into the broader process, reviewing our denied claim appeal in RI can be helpful.
+You may also want to learn more about what to expect during a hearing, such as workers’ comp hearing procedures.

 How Settlements Work